Speakers

 Speaker presentations are 45-60 minute lecture-style programs available to organizations in Delaware that serve public or school audiences.

-Host organizations request a Speaker and pay a small fee (discounted for non-profits) to Delaware Humanities to host the program.
+Host organizations request a Speaker and pay a fee to Delaware Humanities to host the program.
 Delaware Humanities pays the Speaker an honorarium for their presentation and mileage for their travel.
-Any non-profit is welcome to apply to host a speaker at a fee of $75.
-For-profit organizations are also welcome to host a speaker at a fee of $150.
-Speaker programs must be free and open to the public and serve residents of Delaware.
 Speaker programs designed for K-12 classrooms are designated with an approved grade range and are available to schools at no cost.
+Speaker programs must be free, open to the public, and serve residents of Delaware.

 If you are interested in becoming a Speaker, we hold auditions annually.
 Click here for more information.